PeteyChan/SimpleECS/README.md

 new Entity(world, 3f, 2); // You can specify which world to spawn an entity in by passing it as the first parameter.

 var new_entity = old_entity.MoveTo(world);  // moves entity from it's current world to it's new world and returns the
-                                            // entity's new value in that world.
+                                            // entity's entity in that world.
 The original entity is now invalid.
                                             // This operation is not thread safe, so all worlds should be synced to the main thread beforehand

 World.Default.Compact();  // after deleting or moving large amount of entities or components, you can call Compact() to resize the world's backing arrays